sayankc/jmeter-from-postman/README.md

 This code will convert any postman collection to jmx file.
 The JMX file can be used to run directly in Jmeter.
 Base framework is taken from [Lodium](https://github.com/Loadium/postman2jmx)

 ## Features
+- Best suited for quick conversion of performance script for microservices
+- Easy to adopt in devops squad with limited jmeter knowledge
 - Compatable with Jmeter 5.4.1
 - Auto-parameterization of thread group
-- Alert for exisitng parameters.
+- Alert for exisitng parameters
 - Default response Assertion for each request
 - Default delay of 100ms for each API
-- Best suited for quick conversion of performance script for microservices.

 ## To Build: